baleboy/kaggle_titanic/README.md

 just predicting that everybody dies I would be right 62% of the times.
 Hopefully the algorithm will do better than this.

+Just for fun I submitted this "all die" prediction to Kaggle and got a score of 0.62679, as expected.

 ## 2. Initial features and logistic regression

 To start, I will use age, sex, pclass and fare as features for the logistic